Data Security & Compliance for Offshore Teams

 Is it legal to send personal data to an offshore team in Fiji?

 Generally yes, with appropriate safeguards.
 Under the NZ Privacy Act 2020 (IPP 12) you may disclose personal information overseas where the recipient has comparable safeguards; under the Australian Privacy Principles (APP 8) you remain accountable for the recipient's handling.
-An ISO 27001:2022-certified provider with contractual data terms helps satisfy both.
+A provider with contractual data terms and NZ-led management helps satisfy both.
 This is general information, not legal advice.

 Does PCS sign NDAs and data-processing agreements?

 Yes.
-PCS works under confidentiality and data-handling terms appropriate to each engagement — including NDAs and data-processing provisions — backed by its ISO 27001:2022-certified controls.
+PCS works under confidentiality and data-handling terms appropriate to each engagement — including NDAs and data-processing provisions — backed by documented security controls.

 Where is our data physically handled?